 Leave it to the Japanese to come away with an innovative solution.
 It is called integration which enables consolidation.
 Ricoh’s strength has always been that they were number one in the domestic market.
 It was always considered their cash cow.
-By combining the manufacturing resources of the two companies they have significantly reduced their manufacturing and development costs.
+By combining the manufacturing resources of Ricoh and Toshiba, manufacturing and development costs will be significantly reduced.

 What Does the Integration Between Ricoh and Toshiba Mean to North American Dealers?

 What does that mean for North American office technology dealers?
 The landed cost of both Ricoh and Toshiba will be lower.
 That is our opinion.
 At the same time, both companies reduced manufacturing capacity in a declining market while maintaining a strong independent brand.

 This will take some time to integrate.
 It cannot be done overnight.
 Things will, of necessity, remain the same for both companies.
 In this scenario, there are no losers.
 Toshiba will receive an improved product offering.
 Ricoh comes away with a much lower manufacturing cost in the A3 and A4 segments.

 We know the big question will the products all look the same?
 The interiors will be the same, the skins will be different, and we do not expect them to have the same look.
 The real question is how long will this relationship last?

 A Fix for Ricoh and Toshiba

 Both companies needed a fix, and they got it.
 As we said, lower manufacturing costs to produce MFPs.
 At the same time, what about production print products?
 This area cannot be affected, at least, we see it that way.
 Ricoh will continue to invest heavily in this space and remain a significant player for years to come.